ruricolist/overlord/README.md

 # Overlord

-Overlord is a build system written in Common Lisp.

-It has the features you would expect of any reasonably modern build
-system: rules with multiple outputs, parallel builds, immunity to clock issues, and dynamic dependencies.
+Overlord is a build system in Common Lisp.
+It is a real build system, with all the modern features: rules with multiple outputs, parallel builds, immunity to clock issues, and dynamic dependencies.

-It also solves certain problems specific to Lisp programming (namely, it lets you you reproducibly specify the desired state of a Lisp system which is to be saved as an image).
+But Overlord is more than another build system.
+Overlord is a uniform approach to dependencies inside or outside of a Lisp image.
+Overlord is to Make what Lisp macros are to C macros.

 Overlord is designed to be used from the Lisp REPL.
 A command line interface is available in [a separate repository][cli].

 For more discussion, [consult the wiki][wiki].
 If you are a Lisper, you might want to jump straight to the [tutorial for Lispers][tutorial].